ewonglab/enhancer_turnover/Neural_Network_Prediction/README.md

 Neural network models and datasets

 ## Code requirement
 The script requires Python 3.6+.
-Before you start, create your Python environment by using the "requirement.txt" file. ```python -m venv -r requirement.txt```
+A Python environment can be created using the "requirement.txt" file. ```python -m venv -r requirement.txt```

 To ensure you have all the required files in your working directory, run:
 ```git clone https://github.com/seqcode/cross-species-domain-adaptation.git```